practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 (output file name _random_streams_for_perf_stats_wasm.js_ was just chosen here to not mix it with the native JavaScript microbenchmark program _random_streams_for_perf_stats.js_, see above)

-Now, we can run this WebAssembly binary file, which is being called from the generated JavaScript file:
+Now, we can run this WebAssembly binary file, which is being called from the generated JavaScript file, which serves as the "glue" code:

 ```
 $ node ./random_streams_for_perf_stats_wasm.js